 With the pandemic in full force, the reality is that pretty much everyone can benefit from using Zoom.
 Need to host a work meeting?
 Zoom has got you covered.
 Want to enjoy the holidays while socially distancing from family and friends?
 Zoom is on the case.
 Require virtual events for pretty much any reason?
 That's what Zoom is built for!

 Not everyone needs to pay for Zoom, though.
 In this instance, the businesses that benefit the most from Zoom's paid offerings are larger companies with lots of meetings.
 In most cases, smaller businesses with few meetings can get by with the Zoom Basic plan, which is free, and you won't notice a big difference.
 However, if you're consistently on calls, trying to manage multiple teams, and require a bit more control over your video conferencing, paying a little bit per month could make a big difference for you.

 If you are considering paying for Zoom, you probably want to know exactly what you're getting.
 Checking out the product plan descriptions above can help, but the main reason you would pay for Zoom is to eliminate meeting limits, add sharing features for social channels, and improve your reporting capabilities (if you even need them).

 While we believe that Zoom is one of the best web conferencing solutions on the market today, that doesn't mean it's the only one.
-If you don't think that Zoom is a good fit for your business, take a look at some of the alternatives below to get a clear picture of what your options are.
+If you don't think that Zoom is a good fit for your business, take a look at some of the alternatives — like Webex, RingCentral, and many others — below to get a clear picture of what your options are.